hcaumo/Ripple/README.md

 2. **AML Check**

-   - The AML Checker Lambda function validates user transactions and updates the user status in DynamoDB.
+   - The AML Checker Lambda function validates if a user can create an account on the platform and if the user can withdraw money from the platform.

 3. **Wallet Generation and Encryption**

-   - The Wallet Generator Lambda function generates wallets and encrypts private keys using the Encrypt PrivateKey Lambda function.
+   - The Wallet Generator Lambda function generates wallets and encrypts private keys using the Encrypt PrivateKey Lambda function and KMS.

 4. **Purchasing Investments**